 Said to be one of the oldest forms of Javanese musical traditions, Karawitan music is still widely embraced as an integral part of Javanese culture, celebrations, and ceremonies today.

-Every day, our open pavilion (pendhapa) carries the mystical & melodious Karawitan tunes played by local Karawitan artists.
+Our open pavilion (pendhapa) carries the mystical & melodious Karawitan tunes played by local Karawitan artists.
 You are always welcome to experience the way Karawitan music soothes your soul, find out about the sound each Karawitan instrument makes, or even learn to play those instruments.

 Oh, a little secret: at times, during your stay, you might also meet some local or even national Karawitan maestros playing their beautiful composition from our pendhapa!